 When thinking about material, consider mixing them to suit the function of sections.
 For instance, if you have an island for both prepping/cooking and dining, you can separate them by using glass around the workspace and warm, welcoming wood on the dining area.

-Your material will dictate the feel of the kitchen e.g. a rustic butcher’s block wooden island with a chopping board counter will give your kitchen a vastly different feel to a stainless steel, stand alone island.
+Your material will dictate the feel of the kitchen e.g. a rustic butcher’s block wooden island with a chopping board counter will give your kitchen a vastly different feel to a stainless steel, stand-alone island.

-If you have any questions or want some help choosing the right island for you, come down to nearest Optiplan Kitchens showroom where one of our talented designers will give you a free consultation.
+If you have any questions or want some help choosing the right island for you, come down to the nearest Optiplan Kitchens showroom where one of our talented designers will give you a free consultation.